top of page

 The verb 'alienate' traces its origins to the Latin word 'alienare,' derived from 'alienus,' meaning 'of another' or 'foreign.'
 In its earliest usage, 'alienare' referred to the act of transferring ownership or rights to another, particularly in legal contexts.
 Over time, the term evolved to encompass a broader sense of causing someone to feel isolated, separated, or disconnected from others or from a group or society.
 To 'alienate' now signifies the creation of emotional distance or estrangement, often due to differences in beliefs, attitudes, or actions.
 The etymology of 'alienate' reflects its historical connection to the concept of transferring ownership and property rights, which metaphorically shifted to describe the sense of social and emotional detachment or isolation that the word conveys today.

-Quiz: Find the meaning of alienate
+Quiz: Find the meaning of the verb alienate:

 Try Again!